 1 FUR 1 Foundation has earned earned the Gold Seal of Transparency from Candid, the world’s largest database of nonprofit organizations.
 Less than ten percent of non-profits registered are recognized with a Gold Seal.
 A Gold Seal status is the leading symbol of non-profit transparency and accountability.

-Heard of #1fur1impact?
-The animal blog is great resource about the healing powers of the human-animal bond.
-Be sure to check out the education center which is lists facts about animal assisted interventions and is the cornerstone of our mission.
-1 FUR 1 is now ready to deliver animal related engagements (A.R.E) and ‘window’ sessions to disabled individuals and health care facilities near St. Louis metro area, Florida panhandle and Southern California.
-Please contact us for requests.
+1 FUR 1’s animal blog is great resource about the healing powers of the human-animal bond.
+Be sure to check out the education center which lists substantiated facts about animal assisted interventions.
+If you or facility is in need of virtual sessions, called animal related engagements (A.R.E), please contact us.